bsas/scene-backup-tool/README.md

 # Usage

-When you want to modify or test a scene your are building it is very handy to take a "snapshot" (similar to a quick save) of the entire scene status (doors, actor tokens, etc) so you can mess around with all that and go back (quickly restore) the original state of the scene.
+When you want to modify or test a scene that your are building it is very handy to take a "snapshot" (similar to a quick save) of the entire scene status (doors, actor tokens, etc) so you can mess around with all that and go back (quickly restore) to the previous state of the scene.

 The concept is quite simple: Before you do any major modification on a scene, just click on **Backup Scene** and this module will automatically create a backup of the scene state.
 Then at anytime you can click on **Restore Scene** to restore it to that state.
-If you are concerned with the storage of that or for your own organization you can always click on **Remove Backup** to remove the backup for that scene afterwards.
+If you are concerned with the storage or for your own organization you can always click on **Remove Backup** to remove the backup for that scene.

 # Changelog
 ### 1.0.0